History of rail transport in Finland: Second World War

 During the Winter War the Finnish forces again used armoured trains.
 Two trains were fielded, both dating to the World War I era.
 The Armoured Train No.1 (Finnish: Ps.Juna 1 : abbr. from Panssarijuna) was used mostly to support the fighting in the Kollaa River area, found to be effective in supporting infantry.
 The opposing Soviet forces recognised this and it was repeatedly targeted by artillery and attacked from the air; as a result hiding places had to be found for the armoured train, and modifications made—such as smokestack extension pipes that directed the exhaust smoke under the train, to reduce the risk of it being spotted.
 More often than not bombardments and aerial attack damaged the track rather than the train directly.
 Ps.Juna 2 was used in both the Kollaa River battles and other battles around the Karelian Isthmus.

 During the interim period before the Continuation War the trains were re-armed with anti-aircraft weapons to counter the constant bombing they had experienced.
 The Russian forces also used armoured trains, some of which were captured or destroyed.
 Armoured Train No.1 became a permanent exhibit at the Finnish Armour Museum (Finnish: Panssarimuseo) in Parola.

-Additionally, railway guns were used by both sides: the Finns constructed a battery of 152 mm rail mounted artillery pieces from coastal artillery guns,while the Russians had access to far larger pieces of rail mounted artillery including 12" guns, one of which became known as the "ghost gun" (Finnish: aavetykki) during its shelling of Vyborg.
+Additionally, railway guns were used by both sides: the Finns constructed a battery of 152 mm rail mounted artillery pieces from coastal artillery guns, while the Russians had access to far larger pieces of rail mounted artillery including 12" guns, one of which became known as the "ghost gun" (Finnish: aavetykki) during its shelling of Vyborg.

 1944–present

 As a result of the unfavourable terms of peace of the Moscow Armistice of September 1944, the Finnish state lost large amounts of land, including parts of Karelia in southeastern Finland; in addition to the ceding of the large town of Vyborg important parts of the rail network were lost including the Saint Petersburg–Hiitola railroad and most of the Vyborg–Joensuu railroad (Karelian railroad)—as a consequence a new Karelian line had to be built.

+In modern day, there are currently 7 domestic high speed rail routes, 4 night train routes, as well as numerous commuter, express, and intercity domestic trains.
+The commuter trains, present in and around Helsinki, are operated by the Helsinki Regional Transport Authority and VR Group.
+The express trains are interregional trains that are meant to cover long distances throughout Southern Finland.
+The intercity trains operate between cities.